Chow Chow vs Tibetan Mastiff

 Chow Chow Temperament

 Not ones for being overly affectionate, these aren’t your average people-pleasing, one-of-the-pack dogs.
-Chows are generally quiet and naturally well-behaved, though they can be stubborn at times.
+Chows are generally quiet and naturally well-behaved.

 Chow Chows are super clean, easy to potty train and won’t fill your place up with a strong dog smell—traits admired by everyone.
 Not only that, they’re low maintenance when it comes to exercise, which balances out their need for grooming.
 Also, these pups are ready to protect your space.

-Because of their protective nature, Chow Chows can take time to warm up to strangers.
+Chow Chows can take time to warm up to strangers.
 (They are often considered the cats of the dog world.)
-While their personality is not inherently aggressive, their protective, reserved natures and natural scowling expressions can sometimes be mistaken for signs of aggression.
+Their reserved natures and natural scowling expressions can sometimes be mistaken for signs of aggression.
 Things will go a lot smoother when introducing your pet to new people if you signal everything’s OK by making the first move and initiating the greetings, letting your dog follow your lead.
 If you start socializing and training your Chow Chow puppy early, they can make great family dogs and can even get along with other dogs in the home.
 That said, if you have cats, it’s best to find a dog more accepting of felines than the Chow Chow.

 Chow Chow Traits